NathanNeff/hadoop-examples/README.md

 ------------
 12/20/2013

+- Incremental insert example in Hive
+  Inserts non-duplicate data into a join table from incrementally updated source tables See hive/incremental_insert/

 - Added example of Pig's EXPLAIN command to show a diagram of the execution plan for SPLIT versus FILTER
   See pig/explain-split-vs-filter/